wangyoucao577/assets-uploader/README.md

 ## Features
 - Upload file to Github Release Assets that identified by `tag`.
 - Allow `overwrite` if file exists.
+- With the optional `-draft` flag an upload to an existing draft-release is supported (first pick)

 ## Build
 ```bash